 Wildlife professionals favor Swarovski field glasses, which range from $1,800 to $3,500.
 However, the Zeiss TERRA ED 8x42 binoculars, at around $400, are more than adequate.

 “Whelks to Whales: Coastal Marine Life of the Pacific Northwest,” by Rick M. Harbo, is packed with clear photographs and concise text.
-“The Nature of Southeast Alaska: A Guide to Plants, Animals, and Habitats,” by Robert H. Armstrong, is not quite as far-ranging but goes into depth about ecosystems, which puts things into useful context.
+“The Nature of Southeast Alaska: A Guide to Plants, Animals, and Habitats,” by Robert H. Armstrong, is not quite as far-ranging but goes into depth about ecosystems, which puts things into context.

 Alaskan lodges are certainly not inexpensive, and minimum stays are generally required.
 In compensation, the fly-fishing is often absurdly good.